Adult Cardiothoracic Anesthesiology Fellowship

 The dual ACCM/ACTA fellowship track consists of two consecutive years of training and is offered to 2-3 applicants each year.
 Per ACGME, these are two separate one-year fellowships.
 Applicants interested in pursuing both fellowships at our institution should apply first to the ACCM fellowship via the SF Match and indicate their interest in a dual fellowship.
 Exceptions for the dual ACCM/ACTA fellowship are offered outside the match.
 Applicants who are not offered an exception but who are still being considered for an ACCM fellowship position only will participate in the SF Match.
 Those applicants may reapply to ACTA the following year.

 Both programs must be informed of your intent to pursue the dual fellowship track.
-Notification should be sent to both Ms. Lisa Hasenbalg and Ms. Monica Roberts.
+Notification should be sent to both Lisa Hasenbalg and Clara Gutierrez.

 Program Coordinator, Adult Cardiothoracic Anesthesiology Fellowship

-The ACTA fellowship at CUMC is participating in the San Francisco Match for the 2023-2024 academic year.
+The ACTA fellowship at CUIMC is participating in the San Francisco Match for the 2025–2026 academic year.

 To apply to the Adult Cardiothoracic Anesthesiology Fellowship program, please register at https://www.sfmatch.org (external link, opens in a new window).

-For more detailed information on the Fellowship Application Process, please e-mail Ms. Monica Roberts at email@example.com (link sends email) or call her at 212-342-2210.
+For more detailed information on the fellowship application process, please e-mail Clara Gutierrez at email@example.com.

 Coordinator, Adult Cardiothoracic Anesthesiology Fellowship Program